Ren Jun: Family

 Ren Jun's eldest son, Ren Xian (任先), inherited his father's peerage and marquisate.
 As he had no son to succeed him, his marquisate was abolished after his death.

 In late 220, Cao Cao's son and successor Cao Pi usurped the throne from Emperor Xian, ended the Eastern Han dynasty, and established the state of Cao Wei with himself as the new emperor.
 After his coronation, Cao Pi awarded Ren Jun the posthumous title "Marquis Cheng" (成侯) to honour him for his contributions.
-He also enfeoffed Ren Lan (任覽), another of Ren Jun's sons, as a Secondary Marquis (關內侯).
+He also enfeoffed Ren Lan (任覽), another of Ren Jun's sons who had narrowly avoided being entangled in Wei Feng's failed plot of 219, as a Secondary Marquis (關內侯).

 Appraisal

-Ren Jun was known for being generous, understanding and magnanimous.
-Cao Cao highly regarded him and often heeded his advice and suggestions.
+Ren Jun was known for being generous, understanding, and magnanimous while Cao Cao valued his honest advice.
 During times of famine, Ren Jun provided much assistance to his friends, acquaintances and distant relatives and did not hesitate to use his personal wealth to help the needy and poor.
 He gained much respect and admiration from the people for his kindness.

+Chen Shou in his appraisal of the figures in the volume of biographies that Ren Jun's is contained in, put Ren Jun in a list of exceptional administrators and one of the famed administrators of his generation in Wei, noted his early following of Cao Cao and agricultural development that filled the granaries.